Requirements for Foreign Employees to Work

 A foreign employer is not required to have a permanent establishment in Sweden to hire employees.
 However, if the employees are going to perform work in Sweden, the Foreign Employer is normally obligated to pay taxes in Sweden, as well as to register as an employer in Sweden.
 The employer will also need to pay social security contributions on the locally hired employee’s salary.
 It is possible to enter into an agreement with the locally hired employee wherein the employee will report and pay the social security contributions.
 In such cases, the employee, instead of the foreign employer, should register with the Swedish Tax Agency.

-Employers have limited possibilities of obtaining information from registers containing information regarding applicants, such as medical information and criminal records.
-An applicant can, on the other hand, voluntarily present information about himself or herself, if the employer should request it.
-There is no obligation for the applicant to comply with such a request, but the non-compliance may result in the applicant not being offered the position.
-Applicants to positions such as teachers and day-care teachers, however, may be obliged to provide an extract from their criminal records before an employment agreement is entered into.
+Employers have limited possibilities of obtaining information from registers containing information regarding applicants, such as medical or criminal records, and are limited by the EU General Data Protection Regulation (GDPR) as regards the processing of such personal data.
+An applicant can, on the other hand, voluntarily present medical or criminal information about himself or herself, if the employer should request it in connection with the recruitment.
+There is no obligation for the applicant to comply with such a request, but the non-compliance may result in the applicant not being offered the position in question.
+Applicants to positions such as teachers and day-care teachers, however, may be obliged to provide an excerpt from their criminal records before an employment agreement is entered into.

 As regards credit checks, these are allowed and may be conducted by the employer, if the credit check is of relevance to the applied position, i.e. the position will involve economy related tasks such as accounting or handling payments as a cashier.
 Otherwise, consent should be provided by the applicant prior to a credit check.